harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 In general, if you want to run particular steps on a stage failure, you should add them to stage's **Rollback** section.

-### Stage and step priority
+### Stage, step, and step group priority

 The stage failure strategy applies to all steps that do not have their own failure strategy.
-A step's failure strategy overrides (or extends) its stage's failure strategy.
+A step's failure strategy takes precedence over a step group's failure strategy, which takes precedence over a stage's failure strategy.

-Step failure strategies are evaluated before their stage's failure strategy.
+Step failure strategies are evaluated before step group's and stage's failure strategy.

 The order of the steps determines which failure strategy is evaluated first.

-If the first step in the execution doesn't have a failure strategy, the stage's failure strategy is used.
+If the step is not part of a step group, and the first step in the execution doesn't have a failure strategy, the stage's failure strategy is used.
 If the second step has its own failure strategy, it is used.
 And so on.

 ### Multiple failure strategies in a stage